SystemsApproach/private5g/ran.rst

 have not discussed the Telco OSS/BSS up to this point, but it is safe to assume such a component sits at the top of any Telco software stack.
 It is the source of all configuration settings and business logic needed to operate a network.
-You can think of it as the RAN counterpart to gNMI/gNOI, a pair of configuration APIs commonly used to configure cloud devices.
+You can think of A1 as the RAN's counterpart to gNMI/gNOI, a pair of configuration APIs commonly used to configure cloud devices.